CEI-lab/ECE3400-2017-teamAlpha/docs/lab3.md

 To learn more about inferring memory architecture and using templates in Quartus, check out this link: [Recommended HDL coding styles](https://people.ece.cornell.edu/land/courses/ece5760/DE1_SOC/HDL_style_qts_qii51007.pdf).

 Below is our sine table ROM module, which is based off the Quartus template.
-We then iteratively output values from this table to generate our sine wave.
+We then iteratively output values from this table to generate our sine wave, which is also shown in an image below.

 ```verilog
 module SINE_ROM